okansungur/CodeQuality/README.md

   Setting Environment Variables MAVEN_HOME
 </p>

-And also please dont forget to add executables the folders to windows system path.
+And also please dont forget to add executables the folders to **windows system path**.
 Check your java and maven version from the command prompt.
-If it is set correctly then
-From SonarQube installation directory, find StartSonar.bat and execute it.
+If it is set correctly then from SonarQube installation directory, find StartSonar.bat and execute it.
 ```
 $ java -version
 java version "11.0.13" 2021-10-19 LTS